API Objects

 token_type: string;

-Response structure in case of an authorization error when retrieving the access token.
+The response structure in case of an authorization error when obtaining the identification token.

 interface OAuthTokenErrorResponse {